 One of the most noticeable ways that rest changes is in the amount of time your body rests in a 24 hour period.
 Newborns are known to snooze the day away, while older adults often get less shuteye than their younger peers.

-The following statistics from the National Sleep Foundation are both recommendations and averages that identify the amount of rest people should get based on age.
+The following statistics from the Centers for Disease Control and Prevention are both recommendations and averages that identify the amount of rest people should get based on age.

 |Newborns (0-3 months)||14-17|